repo9k/Linux-Monitoring/README.md

 ### Service Status
 ![Status](https://via.placeholder.com/600x300.png?text=Service+Status)

----

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, please:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Author

 [CLAWE]
 📧 xoo9hr@gmail.com
----

-### How to Use:
-1. Copy the content above into a file named README.md.
-2. Replace placeholders (e.g., your-username, `YourEmail@example.com`) with your actual details.
-3. Add actual screenshots (if available) by replacing the placeholder image URLs.
-4. Push the README.md to your GitHub repository.

 ---
 This README.md is designed to be professional, informative, and visually appealing, making it easy for others to understand and use your script.